 I was that gal who not only suffered with a great deal of acne all of my teen years but also picked on my pimples like no other.
 My face was left scarred so horribly, it took FOREVER to for all of them to fade which is why I wish I knew about Sudocrem back then.

 The above picture is no filter, no editing.
-Just a quick snap I took of my bare face.
+Totally bare skin.

 *This post contains affiliate links which means I may make a small commission if you choose to make a purchase with my links below (at no cost to you!)
 Thank you for supporting Glamour and Giggles, without you – I would not be able to follow my passion to create valuable content!